MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Choose OK to save your entries and close the window.

-2. Review the activity tracking information you’ve entered using the Activity Tracking Setup Report.
+2. Review the activity tracking information you've entered using the Activity Tracking Setup Report.
 While the Activity Tracking Setup window is displayed, choose File \>\> Print.